JavaScript is required

 Pure repetition works, but adding memorable stories makes characters stick way faster.
 Mnemonics turn abstract symbols into concrete mental images your brain naturally remembers.

-Some mnemonics get weird, and that's fine.
-Weird images are more memorable.
-The character 安 (peace/calm) shows a woman 女 under a roof 宀.
-Maybe she's finally peaceful because she's inside away from annoying people.
+• The character (peace/calm) shows a woman under a roof 宀.
+Maybe she's finally peaceful because she has a home to rest.
 Whatever story clicks for you personally works best.

 You can find pre-made mnemonic systems (Heisig's "Remembering the Hanzi" is popular), or create your own.
 Personal stories you invent yourself often stick better because they connect to your own experiences and sense of humor.
 Just keep them consistent so you don't confuse yourself later.